kokolijk/quasar-docs-cn/src/pages/options/quasar-language-packs.md

 // or just a select few (example below with only DE and FR):
 // import.meta.glob('../../node_modules/quasar/lang/(de|fr).mjs')

-// !
-NOTICE ssrContext param:
+// ! 注意这个 ssrContext 参数:
 export default async ({ ssrContext }) => {
   const langIso = 'de' // ... some logic to determine it (use Cookies Plugin?)